MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-server-to-server-authentication-between-office-online-server-and-share.md

 10. Click **OK**.

-Be sure you follow the  *Import your certificate*  and *Grant network service permission to use the key*  procedures on each server in your farm.
+Be sure you follow the  *Import your certificate*  and *Grant network service permission to use the key*  procedures on each server in your Office Online Server farm.